lucianocastr/manualesS/_manuales/en/cuora-neo/configuracion.md

 {: .item-step  .mdl-cell--12-col}
 Select the PLU that can be found there by pressing on it.

 {: .item-step  .mdl-cell--12-col}
-To finish the search of a PLU, activate first the filter by pressing **Filter on/off** located in the right upper margin.

-{: .item-step  .mdl-cell--12-col}
 Then use the fields available for adjusting the search by Department or Group.